VladimirAlexiev/soml/owl2soml/README.md

 ```
 owl2soml.pl [options] ontology.(ttl|rdf) ... > ontology.yaml
 Options:
   -voc    pfx    Use "pfx" as vocab_prefix (and default SOML ID).
   -voc    NONE   Don't look for vocab_prefix in the first ontology using various heuristics.
   -id     id     Set SOML ID
   -label  label  Set SOML label
   -super  0|1    Generate X and XInterface for every superclass X (default 0: Platform 3.3 does this internally)
+  -name   p1,p2  Designate these props as class "name" characteristics (eg rdfs:label,skos:prefLabel)
+  -string 0      Emit rdf:langString as langString; rdfs:Literal & schema:Text & undefined datatype as stringOrLangString; xsd:string as string
+          1      Emit rdf:langString & rdfs:Literal & schema:Text & undefined datatype as langString; xsd:string as string
+          2      Emit rdf:langString & rdfs:Literal & schema:Text & undefined datatype & xsd:string as string
 Options that are not yet implemented:
-  -name  p1,p2   Designate these props as class "name" characteristics (eg rdfs:label,skos:prefLabel)
   -multi  0|1    Handle multiple parent classes (default 0: use the first one and warn; Platform doesn't yet do this)
   -union  0|1    Handle union (multiple) ranges (default 0: use the first one and warn; Platform doesn't yet do this)
 ```

 The [Semantic Objects Modeling Language (SOML)](http://platform.ontotext.com/soml/index.html)